 SB 261 updates previous legislation which requires video cameras in certain special education classrooms.
 The bill calls for more frequent viewing of the video footage in special education classrooms in order to detect abuse sooner or prevent it.
-The bill was amended and passed Senate Education, but then was recalled for technical clean up.
-A committee substitute was passed and the bill will be on 3rd reading (passage) on Monday.
+The bill was amended and passed Senate Education.
+It now moves to the Senate floor.